Russia’s Lavrov arrives in South Africa to continue Kremlin’s charm offensive

 The foreign ministers are most likely to discuss preparations for the second Russo-African summit that is slated for July 26-29 in St Petersburg.

-The second Russo-Africa summit was supposed to be held in Addis Ababa in October but was cancelled after it became clear the war in Ukraine would drag on much longer than anyone expected.
-The conference had already been cancelled once before; the second summit was slated for the autumn of 2020 but became impossible thanks to the spread of the coronavirus pandemic.
+The second Russo-Africa summit was supposed to be held in Addis Ababa in October but was cancelled after it became clear the war in Ukraine would drag on much longer than anyone had anticipated.
+The conference had already been cancelled once before; the second summit was slated for the autumn of 2020 but became impossible thanks to the spread of the coronavirus (COVID-19) pandemic.

 Lavrov and Pandor are also expected to exchange views on BRICS, where South Africa holds the presidency this year, engagement on other international platforms, bilateral issues and key international events.